hwdsl2/docker-ai-stack/stacks/chat-only/README.md

 | LiteLLM | `litellm.env` | [docker-litellm](https://github.com/hwdsl2/docker-litellm) |

 For detailed configuration options, API reference, and model management, see the documentation in each service's repository.

+## Internet-facing deployments

+By default, all services listen over plain HTTP.
+For internet-facing deployments, place a reverse proxy (e.g., [Caddy](https://caddyserver.com/), Nginx, or Traefik) in front of the stack to provide HTTPS.
+Each service repository includes a detailed [reverse proxy guide](https://github.com/hwdsl2/docker-litellm#using-a-reverse-proxy) with Caddy and nginx examples.

 ## Update images